Abigail Scott

 You have the board, the gear, and now - drum roll, please - you are prepared to go out on the water and start surfing.
 You'll first need to learn how to get your stand-up paddleboard off the ground.

 Step one is to carry your board into the water by its middle handle as you walk into the water.
-When you are knee-deep in the water, place the panel on the top of the water.
+When knee-deep in the water, place the panel on top.
 After positioning your paddle to face the opposite direction of your board, sit down with your knees on the board.

-You should get used to paddling on your knees before moving to another position.
+Getting used to paddling on your knees before moving to another position would be best.
 It is time to learn how to stand up when you feel ready to give standing a go.

 Are you ready to put the "Stand Up" in stand-up paddleboarding?
 This is the procedure to follow: Proceeding one foot at a time, position both of your feet so that they are resting in the area occupied by your knees.
 Once you get your hands on the paddle, you have slowly come up from a squat position while keeping your heels on the ground.

-Make your first stroke with your paddle as soon as you reach your feet and stand up.
-Because of this, you will be able to develop momentum, which will, in turn, help you maintain more excellent stability.
+Make your first stroke with your paddle when you reach your feet and stand up.
+Because of this, you will be able to develop momentum, which will, in turn, help you maintain excellent stability.
 (Consider the analogy of riding a bicycle: the steadier your pedal, the more focused you will feel.)
 Engaging your core should be your primary focus if you're having trouble maintaining your balance.
 Maintain a parallel stance with your feet and space them hip-width apart.
-Maintain a slight bend in your knees and ensure your toes are pointing forward.
+Maintain a slight bend in your knees and ensure your toes point forward.

 Wider boards may make it simpler to maintain balance, which is particularly helpful for novice surfers.
-Choose a board that has a width of at least 31 inches, if not even broader than that.
+Choose a board with a width of at least 31 inches, if not even broader.

 TIPS FOR YOUR FIRST SUP